bullhorn/rest-api-docs/source/includes/entityref/_paycheck.md

         <tr class="odd">
             <td>payPeriod</td>
             <td>String (50)</td>
-            <td>Date for the pay period for which the employee is going to be paid.
-This is a required field.</td>
+            <td>Date for the pay period for which the employee is going to be paid.</td>
             <td>X</td>
             <td></td>
         </tr>